Flash Flood Watch issued for Eastern Franklin, Eastern Hampden, Eastern Hampshire by NWS - News Break

 Flash Flood Watch issued for Eastern Franklin, Eastern Hampden, Eastern Hampshire by NWS

-Effective: 2021-07-09 10:51:00 EDT Expires: 2021-07-09 16:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Eastern Franklin; Eastern Hampden; Eastern Hampshire; Western Franklin; Western Hampden; Western Hampshire FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 4 PM EDT THIS AFTERNOON The Flash Flood Watch continues for * Portions of northern Connecticut and western Massachusetts, including the following areas, in northern Connecticut, Hartford CT and Tolland CT.
-In western Massachusetts, Eastern Franklin MA, Eastern Hampden MA, Eastern Hampshire MA, Western Franklin MA, Western Hampden MA and Western Hampshire MA. * Until 4 PM EDT this afternoon. * As of 1045 am, bands of moderate to heavy rainfall from Tropical Storm Elsa were crossing through the Watch area.
-Periods of moderate to heavy rainfall will continue until early this afternoon, then diminish as Elsa tracks to the northeast.
-Event total rainfall of 2 to 4 inches is expected across much of the Watch area, with localized amounts up to 6 inches possible. * There is a threat for significant urban and poor drainage flash flooding, as well as flash flooding of small streams.
-A few larger tributary rivers may go into minor flood.alerts.weather.gov
+Effective: 2021-07-08 22:34:00 EDT Expires: 2021-07-09 16:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Eastern Franklin; Eastern Hampden; Eastern Hampshire; Western Franklin; Western Hampden; Western Hampshire FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH FRIDAY AFTERNOON The Flash Flood Watch continues for * Portions of northern Connecticut and western Massachusetts, including the following areas, in northern Connecticut, Hartford CT and Tolland CT.
+In western Massachusetts, Eastern Franklin MA, Eastern Hampden MA, Eastern Hampshire MA, Western Franklin MA, Western Hampden MA and Western Hampshire MA. * Through Friday afternoon. * The heaviest rainfall will occur roughly between 8 am and noon Friday.
+Rainfall from Elsa is expected to bring 2 to 4 inches of rain, with a swath of 3 to 6 inches of rainfall possible, thus continuing the flash flood threat. * Across the Watch area, there is the potential for urban and poor drainage flash flooding, as well as the potential for flooding of small streams.
+If higher rainfall totals of 4 to 6 inches materialize, pockets of more significant flash flooding could occur.
+A few larger tributary rivers could go into minor flood during Friday.alerts.weather.gov

 Comments / 0